DPCscience/SFSI/inst/md/selection_index.md

 <div id="Scen" />

-### 4. Different patterns of phenotypic and genotypic covariances
+### 5. Different patterns of phenotypic and genotypic covariances

 The only difference between GSI and PSI is that GSI uses genotypic covariances instead of phenotypic covariances between predictors and response.
-Thus, whenever they are very different the results of GSI and PSI are expected to be different.
-The genotypic covariances will depend of the heritability of the predictors and the genetic correlation between predictors and the response.
-The example above was done considering moderately heritable predictors with high genetic correlation.
+The phenotypic correlation depends on all the heritability of the response, the heritability of the predictors, and the genetic correlation between predictors and the response.
+Whenever the heritabilities are very high, both phenotypic and genotypic correlations are almost the same and the accuracy of the GSI and PSI are quite similar; however different extents of heritability and genetic correlations are likely to yield GSI and PSI with different accuracies.
+The example above was done considering moderately heritable predictors with moderate genetic correlation.

 Code below will perform the same analysis for four different escenarios:
 1. Both heritability and genetic correlation are high